When you purchase a home or other real property in San Diego there will be fees associated with the purchase, let’s break them down below…

 - Wire and courier services: $175

-Overall closing costs on any real estate transaction depends on the type of property, final sales price, and what the terms of the purchase agreement are between buyer and seller.
+Overall closing costs on any real estate transaction depend on the type of property, final sales price, and what the terms of the purchase agreement are between buyer and seller.

 The final closing costs are calculated after the close of escrow.